Find out about the main sources of funding and support for your project:

 The Ministry for Culture and Heritage has a list of funders who specifically support arts and cultural activity.

-Trust Waikato have produced a very useful, bi-lingual resource on making successful funding applications
+Trust Waikato has produced a very useful, bi-lingual resource on making successful funding applications

 Creative New Zealand funding